Skip to content

 [Ixz, Iyz, Izz]]

-Coordinate system: Origin at grain's center of gravity, with:
+Coordinate system: origin at grain's center of gravity, with x-axis

 Raises: